Mister Miracle: Publication history

 Mister Miracle debuted in the first issue of the eponymous series cover dated April 1971 as part of the Fourth World tetralogy.
 Big Barda, the character's love interest, was introduced in Mister Miracle #4 (October 1971).
 According to creator Jack Kirby's then-assistant Mark Evanier, Kirby wanted to be a comics creator and creative supervisor at DC Comics, rather than a regular writer-artist: "... we were going to turn Mr. Miracle over to Steve Ditko after a couple of issues and have me write it and Ditko draw it.
 Carmine Infantino, publisher of DC at the time, vetoed that and said Kirby had to do it all himself."
-Evanier unofficially co-wrote most issues of the series.
+Evanier unofficially co-plotted sequences in the fifth issue of the book.

 The original title featuring Miracle was the longest-lasting of the Fourth World titles, lasting 18 issues while the other titles, New Gods and The Forever People, were cancelled after 11 issues.
-The most traditionally super-heroesque comic of the various Fourth World titles, the last seven issues as well as later incarnations of the series would downplay the Fourth World mythology in favor of more traditional superhero fare.
-The character teamed up with Batman three times in The Brave and the Bold.
+The only one of the Fourth World titles to focus on a single title character, the last seven issues as well as later incarnations of the series would downplay the Fourth World mythology in favor of complete-in-one-issue adventure stories and Scott Free's mentorship of the next Mr Miracle, a young Shilo Norman.
+Scott and Barda married in issue #18, the last issue of the original run.
+The Scott Free character teamed up with Batman three times in The Brave and the Bold.
 The title was revived in September 1977 by Steve Englehart and Marshall Rogers.
-Steve Gerber and Michael Golden produced three issues ending with #25 (September 1978) with several story lines unresolved.
+Steve Gerber and Michael Golden continued the series for three issues ending with #25 (September 1978) leaving several story lines unresolved.
 Mister Miracle teamed with Superman in DC Comics Presents #12 (August 1979) and met the Justice League of America and the Justice Society of America in Justice League of America #183–185 (October–December 1980).